I Love Recipe

 The more you handle the flour, the softer it becomes.
 To achieve a chewy texture, the dough must be rested in the refrigerator for at least 1 hour.

-Kneading the dough with Dashida (다시다) water gives a better umami flavor than salt water.
-Any remaining Dashida (다시다) water can also be used in the broth.
+Kneading the dough with Dashida (다시다) water provides a better umami flavor than with salt water.
+Any leftover Dashida water can be used in the broth.

 Potatoes take the longest to cook, so add them first before tearing in the sujebi (수제비) dough.

-Adjust the seasoning with fish sauce to your taste.
-Adding various vegetables will deepen the flavor of the broth.
+Adjust seasoning with fish sauce (aekjeot) to taste, and adding a variety of vegetables will deepen the broth's flavor.

 📦 Storage & Reuse

-When reheating, add a little more broth to a pot and gently warm over medium-low heat to enjoy a similar taste to freshly made sujebi.
+When reheating, add a little more broth to a pot and gently warm over medium-low heat to enjoy a taste similar to the original.

-Leftover dough can be wrapped well in a plastic bag and refrigerated for 2-3 days while maintaining its chewiness.
+Leftover dough, tightly wrapped in a plastic bag and refrigerated, can maintain its chewiness for 2-3 days.

-Freezing is also possible, but note that the texture might slightly degrade after thawing and cooking.
+Freezing is also an option, but note that the texture might slightly degrade after thawing and cooking.

 🥢 Who This Is For

-This chewy potato sujebi (수제비) is perfect for rainy days or chilly weather when you crave a warm bowl of soup.
+This chewy potato sujebi (수제비) is perfect for rainy or chilly days when you crave a warm soup.

-It's great as a family meal or for generously entertaining friends.
+It's great as a family meal or to generously enjoy at gatherings with friends.

-Especially when served with spicy kimchi (김치), the mild taste of sujebi (수제비) and the refreshing flavor of kimchi (김치) create a fantastic harmony.
+Especially when served with spicy kimchi (김치), the mild taste of sujebi (수제비) and the refreshing taste of kimchi (김치) create a fantastic harmony.

-Making the dough and tearing it with children can also be a fun memory.
+Making it by tearing the dough with children can also create fun memories.

 🔥 Nutrition Info